 We hope this article has helped to answer some questions you have about the month of Ramadan.
-In this holy month, it is highly encouraged for us to read the Quran and increase knowledge, amal and even help others.
+In this holy month, it is highly encouraged for us to read the Quran and increase our knowledge, amal and even help others.

-Therefore, it would be good to plan our time well so that we can optimize Ramadan and bring about a positive change to ourselves.
+Therefore, it would be good to plan our time well so that we can optimize Ramadan and bring about a positive change in ourselves.
 After improving ourselves in Ramadan, let’s try our best to achieve istiqamah for the rest of the months to come.